Accreditation of Behavioral Sleep Medicine Training Programs

 BEHAVIORAL SLEEP MEDICINE RE-ACCREDITATION POLICY

-The director must also ensure that all training activities are presented as stated in the accreditation application and ensure quality control for the activities.
+The Director must ensure that all training activities are presented as stated in the accreditation application and ensure quality control for the activities.

 Mail one copy of your completed application to: